Capital Disney: History

 Due to an operational freeze at Sky, Capital Disney remained on air until July 2007, however, with the original name of 'Cube', as the Walt Disney Company had agreed with GCap Media to only contract their name until June 2007.

 The website remained for a short time after presenters were taken off air, but this also closed on the same day, replaced by a message and redirect to London's Capital Radio website.

 13 years after Capital Disney’s closure, the American Radio Disney would later cease operations as well in early 2021.

 The Playlist

 Capital Disney played a range of chart music and new acts.
 Originally, talking story books could be heard often during school hours, but were replaced by non-stop music from 9 am until 1 pm and then a DJ, James Beckingham, from 1 to 4 pm, under the name of "Daytime".
-They also played artists that didn't get any airplay on mainstream radio such as The Lovebites and album tracks from artists that appear on the playlist.
+They also played artists that didn't get any airplay on mainstream radio such as The Lovebites and album tracks from artists that appeared on the playlist.

 Overnight, Capital Disney played non-stop hits, however previously to this overnight was the home of non-stop chillout music.
-This ceased in 2003 and now this type of music can be heard on sister station Chill.
+This ceased in 2003 and later this type of music could be heard on sister station Chill.